-Figure S16.
-Inferred short-chain fatty acid (SCFA) producers in inulin-treated mice vary depending on the inference approaches.
+Figure S15.
+Inferred short-chain fatty acid (SCFA) producers in inulin-treated mice vary depending on the inference approaches (Random forest regression vs. Repeated correlation analysis).
 A. Random forest (RF) regression.
 For each SCFA, we showed top 10 bacterial species with the highest Gini importance score in model training using all data.
 The absolute abundances of bacterial species were standardized and filtered (threshold 10-5) by LASSO (least absolute shrinkage and selection operator) regression before passing to RF model.
 Several key hyperparameters in LASSO and RF were optimized using grid search cross-validation with R2 as the score metric.
-The prevalence scores were obtained from Fig. 5C in the main text.
+The vendor-level prevalence scores were obtained from Fig. 5C in the main text.
 B. Repeated correlation analysis.
 Longitudinal data and correlation trend lines are color-coded on a per-mouse basis.
 Repeated measures correlation coefficients (rrm) and FDR-corrected P-values are indicated in the plot.